 - Too Dumb to Live: Regardless of whether or not he cared about Palpatine, he should have known better than to teach his student almost everything he knew out of pragmatism.

-- Unknown Character: Darth Plagueis is one of the most important characters in setting up the Skywalker-centric era of Star Wars, between leading Palpatine to become an Immortality Seeker and potentially being responsible for Anakin's immaculate conception.
-(Although his apprentice may have handled the latter part.)
+- Unknown Character: Darth Plagueis is one of the most important characters in setting up the Skywalker-centric era of Star Wars, between leading Palpatine to become an Immortality Seeker and potentially being responsible for Anakin's immaculate conception (although his apprentice may have handled the latter part, or so Vader thinks).
 However, he has never been shown or fully described, and is long dead by the time that Palpatine himself is defeated.
 Lucasfilm have indicated that there are no immediate plans to ever reveal the character, making the villainous figure a magnet for fan speculation.

 - Unreliable Expositor: The first things that were ever detailed about the character came from Palpatine, a Consummate Liar if there ever was one.
 Tarkin paints a slightly clearer picture which suggests that Palpatine was blatantly sugarcoating the story he told Anakin.
 Ultimate Star Wars also gives a fairly objective if vague view on the character.